IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/Setup/zassist.md

 These steps are not repeated in this lab guide.
 The following video illustrates the steps to ingest a single document.
 This video has no audio.

+???
+Info "Seeing a 404 in the PDF file version of the lab guide?"

+    If you are viewing the PDF of the lab guide, you can access the video <a href="https://github.com/IBM/SalesEnablement-L4-watsonx-AssistantForZ/raw/refs/heads/main/docs/Setup/_videos/zassitIngest-final.mp4" target="_blank">here</a>.

 ![type:video](_videos/zassitIngest-final.mp4)

 The document that is ingested in the video is a compressed PDF of the **IBM z/OS Continuous Delivery** Red Piece.
 You can download a copy of this document <a href="https://github.com/IBM/SalesEnablement-L4-watsonx-AssistantForZ/blob/main/docs/Setup/_sampleDocs/redp5340-compressed.pdf" target="_blank">here</a>.